Essential Book Cover Design Tools for Authors

 Best for: DIY covers and social media graphics Visit →

-Canva’s drag-and-drop interface and wide range of templates make it perfect for authors designing their own covers, teasers, or promo graphics — even on the free plan.
+Canva’s drag-and-drop interface is easy to use.
+It offers a wide range of templates, making it ideal for authors crafting their own covers, teasers, or promotional graphics, even on the free plan.

 📷 2.
 Book Brush